Yun-Tianming/Yun-Tianming.github.io/blogs/CNNExplainer.md

-# Resolving the Interface Issue in CNN Explainer
+# CNN Explainer Ⅰ: Resolving the Interface Issue

 Recently, I runed a CNN Explainer, a wonderful visualization repository on [GitHub](https://github.com/poloclub/cnn-explainer).
 The author provides a straightforward workflow, but I